 - To help better segregate the aisles, common best practice is to block off holes in rack slots with “blanking plates” and prevent heat leakages.

 - In recent years, using racks with attached liquid cooling units can take some of the load off of air cooling for a fraction of the energy cost, without needing to retrofit the data center

 - To bolster traditional containment style air cooling, economizers are easily available to utilize “free” cooling where the environment is permitting, and reduce power consumption further.
 Just keep in mind that outside air can contain contaminants and humidity and filter or abstain accordingly.

 - Another common method is to simply raise the data center’s ambient temperature.
 Most equipment functions perfectly fine with a cold aisle above 26°C, and raising the ambient temperature can greatly reduce cooling needs

 - CFD can also be used to great effect when designing a data center.
-Keep in mind that modelling is an incredibly complex process that interpolates vast amounts of data, and the tools do have limitations as of writing in 2018.
-They are not really meant for real time monitoring, and some inaccuracies are inevitable with more heavy computations.
+Keep in mind that modeling is an incredibly complex process that interpolates vast amounts of data, and the tools do have limitations as of writing in 2018.
+They are not really meant for real-time monitoring, and some inaccuracies are inevitable with more heavy computations.